-Students will proceed with course registration following one of the procedures outlined below:
+Students will proceed with course registration following the procedure outlined below:

-Enrollment is completed for a student to proceed to class when the above Check‐in stations are successfully cleared and an electronically validated identification card is issued or updated.
+Enrollment is completed for a student to proceed to class when the below Check-in process is successfully cleared, and an electronically validated identification card is issued or updated.

-- Student Accounts/Cashier (payment of cost of attendance)
+- The Business Office: Student Accounts/Cashier (payment of cost of attendance) Student ID

-A student can neither register for the second semester of a sequential course in which she has received a failing grade in the prior semester, nor enroll in a course without successfully completing prerequisites.
+A student can neither for the second term of a sequential course in which she has received a failing grade in the prior semester, nor enroll in a course without successfully completing prerequisites.

 ORDERING TRANSCRIPTS ONLINE

 ATTENTION ALUMNAE and FORMER STUDENTS